-- Changes the total federal (CNCS) Share or Grantee Share - Modifies the Federal (CNCS) Share or Grantee Share by more than 10% - Purchases of equipment over \$5,000 using Grant funds, unless specified in the approved application budget
+- Changes the total federal (CNCS) Share or Grantee Share - Modifies the Federal (CNCS) Share or Grantee Share by more than 10% - Paying overtime - Purchases of equipment over \$5,000 using Grant funds, unless specified in the approved application budget

-The subgrantee must ensure in their letter of request to Serve DC that the level of service provided will not be reduced or compromised by the budget modification.
+The sub-grantee must ensure in their letter of request to Serve DC that the level of service provided will not be reduced or compromised by the budget modification.
 Detailed information must also be reflected in the OnCorps budget modification.
-The subgrantee will then receive a letter or email from the AmeriCorps Program Officer indicating that the budget modification was approved or rejected.
-All modifications will be approved or rejected by Serve DC.
+The sub-grantee will then receive a letter or email from the Serve DC Deputy Director indicating that the budget modification was approved or rejected.
+If the sub-grantee receives the letter or email approving the modification then the sub-grantee will submit the budget modification in OnCorps to be approved.